 The volunteers that come from different parts of the world to exchange knowledge and experience and to work alongside the community members create a mutual spirit of solidarity.
 They take part in establishing connections in natural and relaxing surroundings.

 Volunteers will enhance their knowledge in practice, helping in the tasks of daily maintenance of the garden, in the organization of community space with the armed schedule, lists of participants' management and administration tasks of space.
 They may provide art workshops, English, school support, orchard, and recycling.

 What can you learn as a volunteer?

-How does your work impact on the community?
+How does your work impact the community?

 Volunteers can be a source of motivation for young people who want to strive for a better future.
 The energy and knowledge that volunteers bring with them can be essential in changing young people's perspectives.
-Volunteer can make students believe in a brighter future and instill in them the motivation and aspiration to achieve their goals, no matter how big and regardless of their current socioeconomic status.
+A volunteer can make students believe in a brighter future and instill in them the motivation and aspiration to achieve their goals, no matter how big and regardless of their current socioeconomic status.

 In addition to this, there is a completely equipped kitchen, which is a shared space for the volunteers and community members to enjoy.

 The House also offers free WIFI, a TV, and a living room where volunteers can unwind and rest during their off-time.